creeperDoesRedstone/XSharp/README.md

 value--          // Decrement

 value1 < value2  // Less than
-value1 <= value2 // Less than / equal to
+value1 <= value2 // Less than or equal to
 value1 == value2 // Equal to
 value1 != value2 // Not equal to
 value1 > value2  // Greater than